 Special Use Permits

-Applications for permits should be submitted well in advance, preferably 2-3 months before event, for consideration and processing.
+Applications for permits should be submitted well in advance, preferably two-to-three months before the event, for consideration and processing.

 Special Permit Applications and Guidelines

 General Special Use Permit Application